Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 There is actually no reason why Amazon sellers should not sell their products internationally.
-Except perhaps: the bureaucracy.
+Except perhaps: bureaucracy.
 However, the e-commerce giant is trying to remedy this by making it as easy as possible for companies on its platform to handle international transactions – especially at the European level.

 Especially for sellers of merchandise who work with Fulfillment by Amazon (FBA), it is relatively uncomplicated to handle sales in Europe or even worldwide.
 Nevertheless, there are some hurdles to overcome.
-We have looked at what options you have as a seller to sell internationally on Amazon.
+We have looked at the options you have as a seller to sell internationally on Amazon.

 By expanding to international marketplaces, you can significantly increase your reach and unlock new revenue potentials.
 Especially if your product has little competition in a particular country, the step is doubly worthwhile: you benefit from higher visibility and lower advertising costs.

 But caution!
 Internationalization is not a cure-all for poorly performing Amazon businesses.
-Rather, in this situation, the problems of the national business would merely be expanded internationally.
+Rather, in this situation, the problems of the national business would simply be expanded internationally.
 So stabilize your numbers first before you venture into new sales markets abroad!

-But the strongest argument for expansion as an Amazon seller is: Selling internationally is comparatively easy – much easier than outside the Amazon world, for example for startups or the ambitious mid-sized companies.
+But the strongest argument for expansion as an Amazon seller is: Selling internationally is relatively easy – much easier than outside the Amazon world, for example, for startups or ambitious small and medium-sized enterprises.

 Your Advantages at a Glance